ceceliacreates/nuxt-garden/content/notes/career-plan.md

 ## Filling in the gaps

 Once you have decided which role you'd like to pursue, you'll need to determine what skills you need to develop to get hired.

+## Defining what you need in a role to be successful

+It's true when they say that interviews are for both the candidate and the company, and that it's important to determine a fit on both sides.
+Take some time to define your "must-haves" and "nice-to-haves" for roles you are considering.
+This will also help you ask the right questions of recruiters and potential employers about the opportunity.

+Consider:

+- Remote, hybrid, or in-person work
+- Overtime expectations
+- On-call expectations
+- Employee onboarding - smaller companies may not provide formal onboarding and ask you to figure things out independently or learn as you go.
+- Collaboration/pair programming/mentor opportunities with more senior developers
+- Communication frequency you'll have with your manager
+- Metrics of success - some companies may have set metrics or criteria for evaluating performance, others may not.
+- Professional development - some companies may provide a budget or reimburse expenses for courses or educational material
+- Benefits - what do you need in terms of healthcare, retirement savings, paid time off, parental leave, etc.?
+- Compensation - what baseline compensation do you require and what is the market range for the role?